Protecting your phone

 - Limit the amount of personal information you provide on social network sites.

-- Sometimes it is necessary for 2degrees to request your ID to make sure you are who you say you are, such as when you open a Pay Monthly account; this information is stored securely and is never shared with a third party for marketing purposes unless you give us your permission to do so.
+- Sometimes it is necessary for 2degrees to request your ID to make sure you are who you say you are, such as when you open a Pay Monthly account.
+This information is stored securely and is never shared with a third party for marketing purposes unless you give us your permission to do so.

 - 2degrees have a dedicated fraud team who can assist you if your ID has been stolen and used to obtain service with us.
-You can email us on email@example.com – make sure you include your full Name and contact details so we can contact you.
+You can email us on firstname.lastname@example.org – make sure you include your full name and contact details so we can contact you.

 - Never share your credit card details with anyone else, and make sure you keep your credit card information stored safely.
 Keep your PIN number stored safely and well away from your credit card.